m27ro/python-mysql-api/README.md

 curl -L http://localhost:8443/get_actors_id

-Please note that you need to have cURL installed on your system to execute the above commands.
+Please note that you need to have cURL,docker and docker-compose installed on your system to execute the above commands.

 Feel free to explore and use this Python MySQL API for your database operations.